The-Academic-Observatory/oaebu-workflows/docs/bad_project/overview/dashboard_data.md

    :class: longtable
 ```

-## Public data sources
+## Public access data sources
-The public data sources are where data is publicly available, rather than data provided by a specific Dashboard partner.
-No additional permission is required from Dashboard partners for the Dashboard to access the following public data sources.
+The public access data sources are those where data is made publicly available by the data source.
+No additional access permission is required from Dashboard partners for the Dashboard to access the following public data sources if partners want them to be included on their dashboard/s.

 ### Crossref Event Data
 Crossref Event Data captures online discussion about research outputs, such as [‘a citation in a dataset or patent, a mention in a news article, Wikipedia page or on a blog, or discussion and comment on social media’](https://www.crossref.org/services/event-data/).
 The event data is retrieved using the [Crossref Events API](https://www.eventdata.crossref.org/guide/service/query-api/).
 Crossref Event data must be queried using a DOI, which the Dashboard obtains from Crossref Metadata.